JRudransh/Anonymous/README.md

 # Anonymous

 Collection of hacking tools from diffrent languages.

-I haven't tested every repo yet wether they wirks or not
+I haven't tested every tools wether they works or not